Exporting to Germany

 Options which may work well for you are:

-agents and distributors - using local agents or distributors is an effective way to develop a presence in Germany due to the size of the market.
+Using local agents or distributors is an effective way to develop a presence in Germany due to the size of the market.
 German is the language of business and fluency is a major advantage for your company when using local partners.

-direct sales - due to the relative closeness of the market, direct sales are possible.
+Due to the relative closeness of the market, direct sales are possible.
 However, the need for German language skills should be considered.
 Ensuring full coverage of the whole market could be a challenge.

-e-commerce - selling online or through e-marketplaces may be a good option for your company.
+Selling online or through e-marketplaces may be a good option for your company.
 It’s relatively cheap and easy to deliver products into Germany.
 DIT can suggest online marketplaces to help you get started.
 DIT’s E-Exporting Programme can also help.

 Business culture